ZYX (pop group)

 ZYX (ジックス, Jikkusu) was a Japanese idol project group associated with Hello!
 Project.
 It was formed by Up-Front Promotion in 2003.
 Its members consisted of Morning Musume member Mari Yaguchi and Hello!
 Project Kids members Erika Umeda, Saki Shimizu, Maimi Yajima, Momoko Tsugunaga, and Megumi Murakami.
 The group remained active until 2004.

 History

 The name ZYX is a kind of acronym using a somewhat intricate play in notation.
-"Z" and "Y" are taken from the phrase Zettai Yume o Bai ni (絶対、夢を倍に) "Bai ni," meaning "double in size," is represented not as "B" but as a multiplication sign "×" which was then represented by the letter "X." Also, the letters ZYX are the last letters of the English alphabet in reverse order.
-In Hello!
-Project, this inverted order naming is followed by the groups "W" created in 2004, "v-u-den" in 2005, "The Possible" in 2006, and SI☆NA in 2008.
-This line-up of groups continues the reverse alphabetical naming (ZYX-W-VU-T-S).
+"Z" and "Y" are taken from the phrase Zettai Yume o Bai ni (絶対、夢を倍に) "Bai ni," meaning "double in size," is represented not as "B" but as a multiplication sign "×" which was then represented by the letter "X."

 On February 28 and March 1, 2015, ZYX reformed for Berryz Kobo Matsuri with Momoko Tsuguana, Saki Shimizu and Maimi Yajima to perform "Shiroi Tokyo", the first time members of the original ZYX line-up have reformed under the name ZYX since 2006.